Aakash-mishra2/todo-app-assignment/README.md

  ┣ 📂boards         //hold all tasks lists completed and incomplete ┃ ┣ 📂styles
  ┃ ┣ 📜dashboard    //user homepage after login to display all boards add new.
- ┃ ┗ 📜singleBoard  //to view and update existing board as tasks completed ┣ 📂store
+ ┃ ┗ 📜singleBoard  //main js logic and reducer component to delete tasks and mark completed tasks.
+ ┣ 📂store
  ┃ ┗ 📜index.js     //redux store for all slices
  ┣ 📂features